 AC casinos forced to close before

-AC casinos closed four times since gambling began in 1978.
+AC casinos closed five times since gambling began in 1978.
 Three closures were related to hurricanes and one due to a government shutdown:

 - 1985: Hurricane Gloria

 - 2011: Hurricane Irene (three days)